...

 Possible Causes Of Healthcare Data Breaches

-The Information Commissioner’s Office (ICO) is a non-departmental public body that governs data protection laws and rights for UK citizens.
+The Information Commissioner’s Office (ICO) is a public body that ensures data protection laws and rights for UK citizens are complied with.
 It offers advice and guidance on how to report a data breach as well as how to minimise the risk of a data breach.

 The causes and examples of how a data breach could occur:

-- Phishing Attacks – By clicking on unfamiliar links within emails could lead to hackers being able to access data and potentially hold it to ransom or sell it.
+• Phishing Attacks – By opening links that seem unfamiliar within emails could lead to criminals being able to access data and hold it for ransom or sell it.

 To be eligible to make a psychiatrist data breach claim you must be able to prove that your personal data or sensitive data was involved in a breach.
 You need to be able to demonstrate that the breach happened because of failure to protect this information correctly and also that you suffered harm as a consequence.